 - Hereditary gingival fibromatosis.

 The accumulation of dental plaque on teeth surfaces is the main cause of inflammatory gingival hyperplasia.
-Several factors can increase the chances of plaque accumulation and retention and promote inflammatory gingival enlargement, including:
+Several factors can increase the chances of plaque accumulation and retention, promoting inflammatory gingival enlargement.
+These factors include:

-Inflammatory gingival enlargement and gingivitis can often be seen in mouth breathers because mouth breathing can dry out your mouth, which promotes bacterial growth.
-Gingivitis is a reversible condition that can be treated by improving oral hygiene, professional teeth cleaning, and treating the underlying cause.
+Inflammatory gingival enlargement and gingivitis are common in mouth breathers because mouth breathing can dry out the mouth, promoting bacterial growth.
+Gingivitis is a reversible condition that can be treated by improving oral hygiene, professional teeth cleaning, and addressing the underlying cause.

 Drug-induced Gingival Hyperplasia

-Gingival hyperplasia may occur as a side effect of some medications, for example:
+Drug-induced gingival hyperplasia may occur as a side effect of certain medications.
+These medications include:

-- Calcium channel blockers, which are used to treat high blood pressure (nifedipine, felodipine, amlodipine, diltiazem)
+- Calcium channel blockers used to treat high blood pressure (e.g., nifedipine, felodipine, amlodipine, diltiazem)

 Systemic Diseases or Conditions